Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 >
 > Note that this does not delete your GPT-4 deployment; it just makes your application create a new or reuse an old GPT 3.5 deployment.
 If you want to delete it, you can go to your Azure OpenAI studio and do so.

+## Using text-embedding-3 models

+By default, the deployed Azure web app uses the `text-embedding-ada-002` embedding model.
+If you want to use one of the text-embedding-3 models, you can do so by following these steps:

+1. Run one of the following commands to set the desired model:

+    ```shell
+    azd env set AZURE_OPENAI_EMB_MODEL_NAME text-embedding-3-small
+    ```

+    ```shell
+    azd env set AZURE_OPENAI_EMB_MODEL_NAME text-embedding-3-large
+    ```

+2. Specify the desired dimensions of the model: (from 256-3072, model dependent)

+    ```shell
+    azd env set AZURE_OPENAI_EMB_DIMENSIONS 256
+    ```

+3. Set the model version to "1" (the only version as of March 2024):

+    ```shell
+    azd env set AZURE_OPENAI_EMB_DEPLOYMENT_VERSION 1
+    ```

+3. When prompted during `azd up`, make sure to select a region for the OpenAI resource group location that supports the text-embedding-3 models.
+There are [limited regions available](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#embeddings-models).

+If you have already deployed:

+* You'll need to change the deployment name by running `azd env set AZURE_OPENAI_EMB_DEPLOYMENT <new-deployment-name>`
+* You'll need to create a new index, and re-index all of the data using the new model.
+You can either delete the current index in the Azure Portal, or create an index with a different name by running `azd env set AZURE_SEARCH_INDEX new-index-name`.
+When you next run `azd up`, the new index will be created and the data will be re-indexed.
+* If your OpenAI resource is not in one of the supported regions, you should delete `openAiResourceGroupLocation` from `.azure/YOUR-ENV-NAME/config.json`.
+When running `azd up`, you will be prompted to select a new region.

+> ![NOTE]
+> The text-embedding-3 models are not currently supported by the integrated vectorization feature.

 ## Enabling GPT-4 Turbo with Vision

 This section covers the integration of GPT-4 Vision with Azure AI Search.
 Learn how to enhance your search capabilities with the power of image and text indexing, enabling advanced search functionalities over diverse document types.
 For a detailed guide on setup and usage, visit our [Enabling GPT-4 Turbo with Vision](docs/gpt4v.md) page.